NURSING 7113 - Recognition & Response to Clinical Deterioration

 General Course Information

-Course Code NURSING 7113 Course Recognition & Response to Clinical Deterioration Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Flexible delivery mode with online classroom lectures plus one on-campus workshop during the Semester Available for Study Abroad and Exchange N Assumed Knowledge Basic anatomy and physiology of the human body Restrictions Available to M.NurSc and G.DipNurSc students only Course Description This course will equip the Acute Care Nurse with physical assessment skills that enable early recognition of the adult patient suffering unexpected clinical deterioration, leading to timely and appropriate management.
+Course Code NURSING 7113 Course Recognition & Response to Clinical Deterioration Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Flexible delivery mode with online classroom lectures plus one on-campus workshop during the Semester Available for Study Abroad and Exchange N Assumed Knowledge Basic anatomy and physiology of the human body Restrictions Available to M.NurSc and G.DipNurSc students only Course Description This course will equip the Acute Care Nurse with physical assessment skills that enable early recognition of the adult patient suffering unexpected clinical deterioration, leading to timely and appropriate management.
 It will provide both theoretical and clinical components that enable application to practice.
 Synchronised online collaborative learning will support learning and teaching goals.
 Topics will include, but are not limited to, pathophysiology and emergency management using a systematic approach to body systems, supported by Australian Resuscitation Guidelines where appropriate.

 Course Coordinator: Ms Krystle Halls